pedroOrvalho/FrontEnd-Application-MUI-Countries/README.md

 ONLY DO THIS PART WHEN YOU HAVE COMPLETED THE REQUIREMENTS PART

 1. When the user add country to favorite list, the website should show a message: `A country is added to the favorite list`
-2. Sorting by product name
+2. Sorting by country name
 3. Deploy the project

 ### Useful sources